xiao-vincent/clinker/README.md

 ```shell
 ./mvnw spring-boot:run
 ```
-or using your IDE's built-in build/run tool
+or use your IDE's build/run tool

 ### Test Connection
 Test the api with